Facebook plans new non-voting shares to keep Zuckerberg at helm

-SAN FRANCISCO (Reuters) - Facebook announced on Wednesday it will create a new class of non-voting shares in a move aimed at letting Chief Executive Officer Mark Zuckerberg give away his wealth without relinquishing control of the social media juggernaut he founded.
+SAN FRANCISCO, April 27 (Reuters) - Facebook announced on Wednesday it will create a new class of non-voting shares in a move aimed at letting Chief Executive Officer Mark Zuckerberg give away his wealth without relinquishing control of the social media juggernaut he founded.

 The rejiggering of Facebook’s share structure, effectively a 3-for-1 stock split, follows the 31 year-old’s announcement last December that he intends to put 99 percent of his Facebook shares into a new philanthropy project focusing on human potential and equality.

-In a filing, the company said its plan was designed to keep Zuckerberg at the helm of Facebook, which it believes is key to Facebook’s future success, a sentiment shared by investors.
+In a filing, the company said the plan was designed to keep Zuckerberg at the helm of Facebook, which it believes is key to Facebook’s future success, a sentiment shared by investors.

 “Him staying intact and moving forward and guiding the company is critical.
 This is his baby,” said Daniel Morgan, senior portfolio manager at Synovus Trust Company, which owns about $40 million worth of Facebook shares.